 Attempting to demonstrate love through a particular language to someone who carries a different "love dialect", is the same as making a statement in Irish to someone who only speaks English.

-When a couple does not understand each other's predominant language correctly, communication is affected, preventing them from feeling valued, loved and accepted.
-This also goes for other relationships such as languages of love for children, in the workplace, amongst others.
+It is also importante to notice that the 5 Love Languages also goes for other relationships such as languages of love for children, in the workplace, amongst others.
 Check out what these languages are:

 WORDS OF AFFIRMATION